yonkahlon/Zenject/README.md

 * Composition Root is started (via Unity Awake() method)
 * Composition Root creates a new DiContainer object to be used to contain all instances used in the scene
 * Composition Root iterates through all the Installers that have been added to it via the Unity Inspector, and updates them to point to the new DiContainer.
 It then calls InstallBindings() on each installer.
 * Each Installer then registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
-Note that the order that this binding occurs should not matter.
+Note that the order that this binding occurs does not generally matter.
 Each installer may also include other installers by binding to the IInstaller interface.
+Each installer can also add bindings to configure other installers, however note that in this case you will have to make sure that the installers are executed in the correct order (which you can control by re-ordering the Installers property of the CompositionRoot)
 * The Composition Root then traverses the entire scene heirarchy and injects all MonoBehaviours with their dependencies.
 Since MonoBehaviours are instantiated by Unity we cannot use constructor injection in this case and therefore field or property injection must be used (which is done by adding a [Inject] attribute to any member).
 Any methods on these MonoBehaviour's marked with [PostInject] are called at this point as well.
 * After filling in the scene dependencies the Composition Root then retrieves the instance of the root object (that is, whatever is bound to IDependencyRoot).
 In most cases code does not need to be in MonoBehaviours and will be resolved as a result of this
 * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown